|

 regime, to a currency appreciation.
 Exports

 would then be displaced as well.
 In more microeconomic terms, public expenditure may be directed to consumer goods and thus substitute families' expenditure, as with the case of health drugs.
-By contrast, in other cases, as with education, public expenditure may trigger further consumption (books and all the other goods whose consumption depend on culture levels).
+By contrast, in other cases, as with education, public expenditure may trigger further consumption (books and all the other goods whose consumption depend on culture levels acquired before).
+Conversely, the part of public expenditure which is burned in rent-seeking behaviours, corruption, and purposeless purchases can alter the rules of the game in markets, firms, and income distribution.
 In developed countries, it has always grown, whatever the political orientation of the government.
 Just the tempo can change.
-With a few exceptions, only under extremely strong constraints has public expenditure been cut in absolute terms.
-Wars are episodes of extremely high public expenditure, followed usually by a return to normality.
+With a few exceptions, only under extremely strong constraints has public expenditure been cut in absolute terms, so that this attempt can be judged as difficult.
+Wars are episodes of extremely high public expenditure, followed usually by a return to normality, unless the pressure of the ex-soldiers for social advancement is met with an extension of the welfare state.
 Business

 models |